DKMap-code/DKMap/README.md

 ## Quick Start
-You can get the source code from the latest release version.
+You can get all the source code from the latest release version.

 ### Web-based system
 Clone or download this repository: